markazerdd/katacoda-scenarios-1/ws-d21-incident-management/step2.md

 ![Switch Organization](assets/switch_org.png)

 Click on your name in the bottom left of the Datadog UI and select the "Workshop Incident Management" organization.
 If you don't see this organization, refresh the page.
-If you still don't see it, send one of the TAs the Datadog username from the `creds`{execute} command.
+If you still don't see it, send one of the TAs the Datadog username from the `creds`{{execute}} command.

 You will use this organization for the rest of this workshop.